 Many of the recent ideas have touched upon utilizing drones in operations intended to reduce the amounts of greenhouse gas in the atmosphere.
-One potential innovation is to design and implement drones that will consume urban CO2 and use it to fertilise plants.
-This can increase the productivity of our planet's ecology, and possibly propagate plants which could also assist in CO2 regulation.
+One potential innovation is to design and implement drones that will consume urban CO2 and use it to fertilize plants.
+This can increase the productivity of our planet’s ecology, and possibly propagate plants which could also assist in CO2 regulation.

 Drones are capable of assisting in terraforming processes: this video documents a current method already deployed; in this case, they disseminate seeds in plantations producing food: